 In addition to bracing along the beam length, the provisions of Section D1.2c call for the placement of lateral bracing near the location of expected plastic hinges.
 Such guidance dates to the original development of plastic design procedures in the early 1960s.
 In moment frame structures, many connection details attempt to move the plastic hinge a short distance away from the beam-to-column connection.
 Testing carried out as part of the SAC program (FEMA, 2000a) indicated that the bracing provided by typical composite floor slabs is adequate to avoid excessive strength deterioration up to the required story drift angle of 0.04 rad.
 Therefore, the FEMA recommendations do not require the placement of supplemental lateral bracing at plastic hinge locations adjacent to column connections for beams with composite floor construction.
 These provisions allow the placement of lateral braces to be consistent with the tested connections that are used to justify the design.
-For conditions where drifts larger than the anticipated 0.04 rad are anticipated or improved performance is desired, the designer may decide to provide additional lateral bracing near these plastic hinges.
-If lateral braces are provided, they should provide an available strength of 6% of the expected capacity of the beam flange at the plastic hinge location.
 If a reduced beam section connection detail is used, the reduced flange width may be considered in calculation of the bracing force.
-The requirements of Section E3.5c, Protected Zones, should be considered when placing bracing connections.
+The requirements of Section E3.5c should be considered when placing bracing connections.